agirishkumar/MedScript/README.md

    - `extract_symptoms(visits: dict)`: Compiles a list of reported symptoms from the patient's visits, formatting them for display.
    - `query_vector_database(data: dict)`: Generates a query string using the processed patient information and symptoms, and retrieves relevant records from a vector store database.
    - `generate_prompt(query: str)`: This function is defined but not implemented in the code.
 Its purpose would be to generate a prompt based on the query, possibly for further processing or interaction.
+   - `generate_model_response(prompt: str)`: This function generates a response using GCP Vertex AI Gemini model based on the input prompt.

 3. **Error Handling**:
    - In several places, the code includes checks to raise exceptions if the data is not valid or empty, ensuring that the subsequent operations have the required information.